 The Bursary provides financial support to help students overcome specific barriers to participation so they can remain in education.
-The college policy and approach outlined below is based on the guidance provided by the government which is titled 16 TO 19 Bursary Fund Guide for Academic Year 2017 to 2018.
+The college policy and approach outlined below is based on the guidance provided by the government.

 - Income Support JBSAIB or Employment Support Allowance (recent benefits letter from DWP or Job Centre Plus)

 - Child Tax Credit you must provide your most recent Tax Credit Award Notice and documentary evidence of your income